-Humanities and Social Sciences Building, Fifth Floor
+Humanities and Social Sciences Building, Room 5067

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.
 Updates to curricular sections may be found on the Academic Senate website: http://senate.ucsd.edu/Curriculum/Updates.htm.

-The major requires a study of Russian language.
+The major requires a study of the Russian language.
 It consists of LTRU 1A-B-C (First-Year Russian), LTRU 2A-B-C (Second-Year Russian), or their equivalent, and a minimum of twelve upper-division courses.
 All students are required to take LTRU 104A-B-C (Advanced Practicum in Russian), HIEU 134 (History of Russia, Ninth Century to 1855), HIEU 156 (History of Russia, 1855 to the Present), and LTRU 110A-B-C (Survey of Russian Literature in Translation).
-In addition, students will take four electives, of which at least two must be from the social sciences (sociology or political science).
+In addition, students will take four electives, of which at least two must be from the social sciences (communication, sociology, or political science).

 Students in the major are encouraged to participate in the Education Abroad Program (EAP) in Russia and to investigate other options for foreign study through the Opportunities Abroad Program (OAP).
 By petition, credits earned through EAP/OAP can fulfill UC San Diego degree and major requirements.
 Please visit the website at http://history.ucsd.edu/programs/caesar-programs/russiansoviet-stud/ for further details.